Corporate Event Planning in 6 Steps

 - Evaluate the meeting once it’s over and email notes to everyone involved within the next few days following the meeting.

-- Go in knowing exactly what you want.
+- Go in knowing exactly what you want, and be willing to discuss if this is the best options.

 Corporate Event Planning: Choosing a Venue